Ernst Friedrich: Weimar Republic

 Friedrich was actively involved in the Spartacist uprising.
 After the end of the war, he was a member of the youth organisation Freie sozialistische Jugend by Karl Liebknecht and Rosa Luxemburg.
 After its dissolution in 1920, he founded his own anarchist youth group "Freie Jugend" in Berlin.
-The group was also founded in Preußen, Sachsen, Thüringen, Rheinland, Westfalen as well as in Austria an Switzerland.
+The group was also founded in Preußen, Sachsen, Thüringen, Rheinland, Westfalen as well as in Austria and Switzerland.
 The magazine Freie Jugend connected the different groups and was published by Friedrich until 1926.
 From 1923 on, the group fusioned with the Syndikalistisch-Anarchistische Jugend Deutschlands (SAJD), an anarcho-syndicalist youth movement that promoted antimilitarism.
 In between the two World Wars, he was an antimilitarist activist.
 Among other activities, he was a speaker at an anti-war demonstration in front of Berlin Cathedral on 31 July 1921 that had over 100,000 participants.

 His flat in Friedrichshain became a meeting place and a commune for young anarchists.
 In 1925, he founded the Anti-Kriegs-Museum (Anti-War Museum) in Berlin, because he wanted to create a space for peace education.
 His most famous book Krieg dem Kriege ("War against War"), which was published in 1924, was a direct result of his research for the museum.
 It shows the atrocities of war in pictures.

 Later he published the weekly magazine "Die schwarze Fahne" ("The Black Flag") which had a circulation of up to 40,000 copies.

 Friedrich was close friends with Henry Jacoby and Erich Mühsam.
 Jacoby called him in retrospect an "apostle of a radical youth movement, prophet of an anti-hierarchical socialism [and] aggressive antimilitarist".
 As editor of the magazine "Freie Jugend" he dedicated a number of the magazine in 1924 to the political prisoners of the Weimar Republic, among them Erich Mühsam.

 His publications were often banned or confiscated and Friedrich was regularly charged with different offences.
 The lawyer Hans Litten defended him on several occasions.
 On 14 November 1930, he was sentenced to one year in jail due to his political activities.
 He was involved in the distribution of antimilitarist texts among police and military.